-Lying on the hills of the Arda Valley, which were covered by the sea in prehistoric times, and where many fossils can still be found, Castell’Arquato is located in Placentianum Natural Geological Reserve, which owes its name to the historic period.
+Lying on the hills of the Arda Valley, in prehistoric times covered by the sea, where many fossils can still be found, Castell’Arquato is located in Placentianum Natural Geological Reserve, which owes its name to this historic period.

-An Orange Flag of ‘Touring Club Italiano’, this well preserved medieval borough can, with its beauty and the view it offers, fascinate everybody, both those who admire it from a distance as well as those who explore it, going around its alleys and medieval stone houses, wonderfully preserved and in some cases restored.
+An Orange Flag of ‘Touring Club Italiano’, this well preserved medieval borough can fascinate everybody with its beauty and the view it offers.
+Both those who admire it from a distance as well as those who explore it, going around its alleys and medieval stone houses, would be delighted by its charm.

-In the winter, in the autumn, in the spring and in the summer, Castell’Arquato is always beautiful and we recommend visiting it several times to appreciate its every aspect.
+In the winter, in the autumn, in the spring and in the summer, Castell’Arquato is always beautiful and we recommend visiting it several times to appreciate its many wonders.

-Visitors will be amazed by its majestic monumental centre, with the municipal square, located in the upper part of the village and surrounded by ‘Rocca Viscontea’, an imposing fortress protecting the borough, Santa Maria Assunta Church, a remarkable Romanesque complex with Gothic and Renaissance elements, and the Podesta Palace.
-The small Church Museum is rich in sacred art jewels which date back to a period ranging from the 13th to the 14th century.
+Visitors will be amazed by its majestic monumental center with the municipal square, located in the upper part of the village, surrounded by ‘Rocca Viscontea’, an imposing fortress protecting the borough.
+Also really interesting is the Santa Maria Assunta Church, a remarkable Romanesque complex with Gothic and Renaissance elements, and the Podesta Palace.
+The small Santa Maria Assunta Church Museum has many sacred art jewels from the 13th to the 14th century.

-Located in the former 16th century ‘S. Spirito Hospital, Cortesi Geological Museum has a permanent display of fossils found in the surrounding areas; among these the most important ones belong to a whale, whose wooden reconstruction is displayed.
-The exhibition follows an educational tour going through all the stages of the history of the earth.
+Located in the former 16th century Holy Spirit Hospital, Cortesi Geological Museum has a permanent display of fossils found in the surrounding areas; among these the most important ones belong to a whale, whose wooden reconstruction is displayed.
+The exhibition follows an educational tour going through all the stages of the history of Earth.

 You can’t leave Castell’Arquato without stopping by the Municipal Winery, located in the renovated halls of the Podesta Palace.
-Here you’ll be able to taste typical products in a polished and cosy atmosphere or to buy local wines made from the vineyards of the surrounding hills.
+Here you’ll be able to taste typical products in a polished and cosy atmosphere or buy local wines made by the vineyards of the surrounding hills.

-Besides traditional delicacies, in the area of Castell’Arquato, along the Gourmet Food and Wine Trail of Colli Piacentini, you may taste the traditional ‘anolini’, re-interpreted.
-The stuffing is not made, as usual, of meat, the main ingredient in the area of Piacenza, therefore the dish is lighter.
-‘Vin Santo’, produced in Vigoleno, is like nectar which can’t be anything but appreciated even by gourmets.
+Besides traditional delicacies, in the area of Castell’Arquato you may taste the traditional ‘anolini’, re-interpreted.
+The stuffing is not made of meat, as usually happens in the area of Piacenza, but it's made of cheese, therefore the dish is lighter.
+‘Vin Santo’, produced in Vigoleno, is a nectar appreciated even by gourmets.

-In Bacedasco Alto, near Castell’Arquato, Castell’Arquato Golf Club has an 18 hole golf course, Par 73, CR 71,8, SR124, a driving range and 15 areas (6 are covered), putting green, night lights and bunker.
+In Bacedasco Alto, near Castell’Arquato, Castell’Arquato Golf Club has an 18 hole golf course, Par 73, CR 71,8, SR124, a driving range with 15 areas (6 are covered), a putting green, night lights and a bunker.

-Vigolo Marchese (about 6 Km away) is definitely worth a visit for the Romanesque S. Giovanni Church and Baptistery, the only remains of a wide Benedictine complex, restored at the beginning of the 20th century.
+Vigolo Marchese (about 6 Km away) is definitely worth a visit for the Romanesque Saint Giovanni Church and Baptistery, the only remains of a wide Benedictine complex restored at the beginning of the 20th century.